 The difference between cycling with and without cycling shorts is huge.
 I remember when I rode in cycling shorts for the first time.
 I felt like sitting on a throne.

-Cycling shorts are also made of materials that take away sweat from your body.
-Try them and you will never look back!
+Cycling shorts are also made of materials that remove sweat from your body.
+Try them, and you will never look back!

 Use a Chamois Cream

-Most chamois creams also provide you with a cooling, antibacterial, and anti-inflammation effect.
+Most chamois creams also provide a cooling, antibacterial, and anti-inflammation effect.
 Feel free to browse my selection of the best chamois creams on the market.

 Ride Out of the Saddle and Stretch